 The Bow River Irrigation District is the third largest irrigation district in Alberta by irrigated acres.
 Our current irrigation limit is 295,000 acres.

 Water for the BRID is diverted from the Bow River at the Caresland Weir.
-Lake McGregor, Travers Reservoir, and Little Bow Reservoir are the major water storage reservoirs for the BRID, which are owned and maintained by Alberta Environment, a branch of the Government of Alberta.
+Lake McGregor (reservoir), Travers Reservoir, and Little Bow Reservoir are the major water storage reservoirs for the BRID, which are owned and maintained by Alberta Environment and Parks, a branch of the Government of Alberta.

 The BRID contains the third largest area under irrigation of Alberta's eleven irrigation districts - as of 2019, the District has an expansion limit of 295,000 acres (119,382 hectares) with 251,750 acres (101,880 hectares) being irrigated.